PCB Rolls Out Clear Pathway For Next Generation Cricketers - UrduPoint

 PCB Rolls Out Clear Pathway For Next Generation Cricketers

-Opportunity for children to graduate to top level cricket from school, age-group cricket and high performance programmes

-Lahore (UrduPoint / Pakistan Point News - 06th September, 2019) Along with the enhancement of quality at the first-class level, one of the primary objectives of reforming the domestic cricket structure is to maximise utilisation of the abundance of cricketing talent in the country.
+Pakistan Cricket Board has rolled out clear pathway for next generation to achieve the goal of enhancement of quality at the first-class level, one of the primary objectives of reforming the domestic cricket structure is to maximize utilization of the abundance of cricketing talent in the country

-That, the Pakistan Cricket Board (PCB) believes, is now be attainable as the newly introduced structure sets a clear pathway for the next generation of cricketers to graduate to the top level.
+That, PCB believes, is now be attainable as the newly introduced structure sets a clear pathway for the next generation of cricketers to graduate to the top level.

 With the school and age-group cricket, along with club cricket, being directly monitored by the 90 City Cricket Associations under their jurisdictions, the next generation of cricketers will not have to wander in search of opportunities.